 Holland may be a small country but its home to some pretty amazing museums and is deemed a world leader in the field of culture and art.
-There are in fact seventy five museums on the country, some more popular than others, but all offer a spectacular and unique experience to those who visit.
+There are seventy five museums in Amsterdam alone and countless throughout the rest of the country, each offering a spectacular and unique experience to those who visit.

 Here we give a little more detail on Holland’s most popular museums, which can be visited on a Leger Holiday.